6 Huge Takeaways From StartCon 2018

 - Figure out your cost of goods.

-- LTV – (desired profit + Gogs) = your target cost per acquisition
+- LTV – (desired profit + COGS) = your target cost per acquisition

 - How to create better creative